IIITLucknowSWEngg/CSITTeam020/Assignment/Assignment_1/Stakeholders.md

 > tourism practices.
 They have a vested interest in the impact of the OYO booking system on the environment, such as
 > through its use of energy, water, or other resources, as well as in its promotion of sustainable travel options or
 > eco-friendly hotels.

+# chatgpt prompt used :
+Refine stakeholder roles and responsibilities for a GitHub README, ensuring clear and professional formatting